Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 The new class which is created through inheritance from another class is known as Derived class.
 Derived class is also known as child class or sub class.

-But the terms you will hear frequently together (as a pair) is:
+The terms you will hear frequently together (as a pair) is:

 - Base Class - Derived Class
 - Parent Class - Child Class
 - Super Class - Sub Class

+But